TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   'Star Wars: The Rise of Skywalker" Debuts First Teaser.
-Top 5 Moments from Star Wars Celebration Read More
+    *   First ‘Star Wars: The Rise of Skywalker’ Teaser Reveals a Major Villain’s Return.
+Here’s Everything We Know Read More
     *   The Week in Movie News: ‘Shazam!’
 Sequel in the Works, First ‘Star Wars: The Rise of Skywalker’ Teaser and More Read More
-    *   Today in Movie Culture: ‘Her Smell’ Music Video, ‘Hellboy’ Musical Parody, ‘Missing Link’ VFX Breakdown and More Read More
+    *   Today in Movie Culture: Marvel Cinematic Universe Recap, ’Iron Man' vs. ‘Batman,’ ‘Us’ in Claymation and More Read More

     Explore Content
     *   Movie Reviews